GENERAL ASSEMBLY OF NORTH CAROLINA

 SECTION 4.
 G.S.
 50-13.1(c) reads as rewritten:

-the mandatory setting under Article 39A of Chapter 7A of the General Statutes
+court may waive the mandatory setting under Article 39A of Chapter 7A of the

-of a contested custody or visitation matter for mediation.
-Good cause may
+General Statutes of a contested custody or visitation matter for mediation.

-court approval; allegations of abuse or neglect of the minor child; allegations
+mediation, subject to court approval; allegations of abuse or neglect of the

 SECTION 5.
 G.S.
 7A-38.2(d) reads as rewritten: